 Enabling Minority Students

-Jean-Luc Ayitou, an assistant professor of chemistry at Illinois Tech and a recipient of a 2018 National Science Foundation CAREER Award, explores science by engaging his community.
+Jean-Luc Ayitou, a research assistant professor at Illinois Tech and a recipient of a 2018 National Science Foundation CAREER Award, explores science by engaging his community.

 After joining the university, Ayitou founded Vivifying Scientific Curiosity for Underrepresented Undergraduate Students to encourage students from diverse backgrounds to pursue graduate education and to explore research opportunities.
 Through this program, students are trained to use advanced spectroscopy tools to investigate common photochemical processes encountered in nature.